UBC-CS/cpsc330-2023W2/docs/homework_instructions.md

 # Homework info & submission guidelines

-You will be submitting your homework assignments on Gradescope.
-Check out [Gradescope Student Guide](https://lthub.ubc.ca/guides/gradescope-student-guide/).
+You will be submitting your homework assignments on [PrairieLearn](https://ca.prairielearn.com/pl/course_instance/6697).

 ## Accessing homework assignments
 Every homework assignment will be made available on the [course GitHub page](https://github.com/UBC-CS/cpsc330-2022W2) under the `hw` folder.
 Once it's available, I'll make an announcement on [Piazza](https://piazza.com/class/lcgo6c2ncl06el).
 The assignment will generally consist of a jupyter notebook along with necessary code and data or links to download the data.

 ## How to submit

 We anticipate that you will do `git pull` in your local course repository when the homework is made released.
-You may work on your homework locally or in a private GitHub repository, which provides you with a backup, version control for your work, a way to collaborate with others, to show unfinished work to instructors and ask for help, etc. To submit your homework you must **submit your final version of the notebook to [Gradescope](https://www.gradescope.ca/courses/5991)** where it will be graded.
+You may work on your homework locally or in a private GitHub repository, which provides you with a backup, version control for your work, a way to collaborate with others, to show unfinished work to instructors and ask for help, etc. To submit your homework you must **submit your final version of the notebook to [PrairieLearn](https://ca.prairielearn.com/pl/course_instance/6697)** where it will be graded.

-Once you submit to Gradescope, you should go there and ensure your assignment is there as expected and all the output and plots are rendered properly. **It is your responsibility to make sure your assignment is submitted properly and failure to do so will result in a deduction of marks.**
+Once you submit to PrairieLearn, you should go there and ensure your assignment is there as expected and all the output and plots are rendered properly. **It is your responsibility to make sure your assignment is submitted properly and failure to do so will result in a deduction of marks.**

 ## Other submission instructions